ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 Furthermore the guide serves as a reference and companion for the Bee documentation, in particular the [Bee installation instructions](https://docs.ethswarm.org/docs/bee/installation/install).
 The Bee docs assume a lot of background knowledge, and this guide aims to get you up to speed with most of the devops tools and concepts mentioned in the docs.

 {{< admonition info >}}
-**ℹ️ INFO:**

 If you're looking for a beginner-friendly guide to Linux that goes more in-depth than this article, **[Linux Journey](https://linuxjourney.com/)** is an excellent starting point.
 The site offers **[open-source](https://github.com/cindyq/linuxjourney)** interactive tutorials covering a wide range of Linux topics.
 {{< /admonition >}}

 {{< admonition tip >}}

-**💡 TIP:** This guide is not intended to be read through in a single sitting.
+This guide is not intended to be read through in a single sitting.
 Given the density of the information, the best way to use this guide is to go through it one section at a time, and to also explore the resources linked to in each section in order to deepen your understanding.
 {{< /admonition >}}

 ## Target Audience for This Guide